Amit-878/Speaker-Identification/README.md

 ---

+## 🚧 Roadmap

+- [ ] Add support for MP3 input
+- [ ] Export transcripts to Word/Excel/JSON
+- [ ] Build a simple web UI
+- [ ] Support real-time transcription

+---

 ## 🤝 Contributing

 Pull requests are welcome!
 If you find a bug or want a feature, open an issue.
+If you find this project useful, please consider giving it a star 🌟 on GitHub!
+It helps others discover the project and keeps me motivated.

 ---